-Riparian habitat (valley foothill riparian) is considered a sensitive natural community and is present in the BSA.
+Riparian habitat (valley foothill riparian) is considered a sensitive natural community by the Corps, CDFW, and the County, and is present in the BSA.
 In addition to providing habitat for many wildlife species, riparian areas provide shade, sediment, nutrient or chemical regulation, stream bank stability, and input for large woody debris or organic matter to the channel, which are necessary habitat elements for fish and other aquatic species.
 Based on field observations, all of the valley foothill riparian vegetation in the BSA occurs within or adjacent to waters of the United States.
 Activities within these areas may be regulated by the Corps under the CWA.
 The CDFW may require a discretionary Stream Alteration Agreement to be issued prior to initiating construction within riparian habitat that is adjacent to streambeds.
-Potential adverse effects on riparian habitat are discussed in Section 4.1.1.2.
+Potential adverse effects on riparian habitat are discussed in Section 4.1.2.2.